scraggo/scraggo.github.io/_posts/2019-03-29-recursive-filter-function.md

 ## The solution

 We need to handle this mismatch with a custom filter function.
-The swiss army knife of Array.prototype methods is `Array.prototype.reduce`. **You can make a map or filter function with reduce!** Let's see how:
+The swiss army knife of Array.prototype methods is `Array.prototype.reduce`. **You can make map, filter, and other array methods (as well as fancy combinations) with reduce!**

+Here's how I solved our recursive filter problem using `reduce`:

 ```js
 const log = item => {